apache/beam-site/_posts/2016-04-03-presentation-materials.md

 <!--more-->

-This is the first of many steps the Apache Beam community will take to create presentation materials.
+This is the first of many steps the Apache Beam community will take to create high quality presentation materials.
 The Beam community has worked together to ensure these materials are accurate, up-to-date, and relevant.
 This initial release includes the following presentation materials:

 * The Apache Beam model
     * Long version